 Heart disease is the number one killer of women in the United States.
 As many women as men die from it each year.
 Yet it’s still often thought of as a man’s disease — and both women and their doctors can overlook the signs.

 That’s because researchers have just begun to gather information about what heart disease looks like in women during the past decade, says Martha Gulati, MD, president-elect of the American Society for Preventive Cardiology.

 Heart attack symptoms in women

 Instead, in women, plaque frequently builds up evenly around the arteries, narrowing the blood vessels yet not blocking them.
-As a result, women may experience the symptoms of ischemia, such as chest pain during exertion, but “pass” gold-standard tests for heart disease like an angiogram, which looks at the condition of arteries.
+Women may experience the symptoms of ischemia, including chest pain during exertion, but “pass” gold-standard tests for heart disease, like an angiogram, which looks at the condition of arteries.

 The WISE study estimated that women with heart disease are tested to the tune of $750,000 over their lifetime.
 Those with obstructed heart vessels, by comparison — often men — cost just over $1 million across a lifetime, usually because they’re receiving stents or coronary bypass surgery to alleviate blockages.

 Researchers are increasingly looking at how heart disease progresses in women, but there’s still a lot they don’t know, Gulati says.
 “We’re spending a lot of money on these women.
 They’re coming to the hospital again and again, and yet we don’t know how to diagnose them, and we don’t know how to treat them.”

 When blood vessels narrow without being blocked, it’s increasingly known as coronary microvascular disease.
 It might also be called small-vessel disease, microvascular disease, or endothelial dysfunction.